-The Policy defines both TJPA's definition of an unsolicited proposal as well as the process by which such proposals will be evaluated.
+The Policy defines both the TJPA's definition of an unsolicited proposal as well as the process by which such proposals will be evaluated.
 In general, an unsolicited proposal must be innovative and unique, must have been independently originated by the proposer and prepared without TJPA supervision or direction, of sufficient size and benefit to warrant full evaluation by the TJPA, and be submitted in adherence with the Policy

-The Policy further describes a three-step process by which TJPA will evaluate a proposal.
+The Policy further describes a three-step process by which the TJPA will evaluate a proposal.

-Phase One requires the submission of a written proposal to TJPA describing the proposer's organization, a brief technical discussion of the proposal itself, certain financial information and supporting information regarding the proposer.
+Phase One (Conceptual Proposal) requires the submission of a written proposal to the TJPA describing the proposer's organization, a brief technical discussion of the proposal itself, certain financial information and supporting information regarding the proposer.
 The intent of this relatively brief submission is to permit the TJPA to make an initial determination as to whether the proposal meets the threshold requirements of the Policy and warrants a request for the proposer to submit a more detailed technical proposal.
 The Policy describes the evaluation process by which such determination will be made, and notifications provided.
-Should a determination be made that the Phase One information is of sufficient potential value to TJPA, the Proposer will be invited to proceed to the next step.
+The evaluation team is expected to include technical, legal, and financial subject-matter experts, including from the partnering agencies.
+Should a determination be made that the Phase One information is of sufficient potential value to the TJPA, the proposer will be invited to proceed to the next step.

-Phase 2 will commence with TJPA's issuance of a Request for Detailed Proposal.
+Phase Two (Detailed Proposal) will commence with the TJPA's issuance of a Request for Detailed Proposal.
 This request will seek additional information such as specific legal, technical, management approach, staffing, and financial information needed to evaluate the proposal.
-Specific requests for clarification resulting from TJPA's evaluation of the Phase One conceptual proposal may be requested.
+Specific requests for clarification resulting from the TJPA's evaluation of the Phase One conceptual proposal may be requested.
 The Request for Detailed Proposal may include a notification that the proposer may be expected to provide funding for the TJPA's proposal evaluation costs.
+The Policy further establishes the process by which the evaluation team will evaluate the proposal.